Written by SmartSense

 Pharmacy regulations are issued by each state.
 In general they refer to or mirror the FDA guidelines which often refer to manufacturer’s guidelines.
 In Massachusetts for example, 247CMR9.00, section 901(5) states, While on duty, a pharmacist shall be responsible for proper preservation and security of all drugs in the pharmacy or pharmacy department, including the proper refrigeration and storage of said drugs.
 Massachusetts 247CMR9.00 for wholesale druggists, section 7.04(3) states,

-All prescription drugs shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs, or with requirements in the current edition of an official compendium such as the United States Pharmacopoeia/National Formulary (USP/NF).
+All prescriptions shall be stored at appropriate temperatures and under appropriate conditions in accordance with requirements, if any, in the labeling of such drugs, or with requirements in the current edition of an official compendium such as the United States Pharmacopoeia/National Formulary (USP/NF).

 (c) appropriate manual, electromechanical, or electronic temperature and humidity recording equipment, devices, and/or logs shall be utilized to document proper storage of prescription drugs.

-(d) The record-keeping requirements in 247 CMR 7.04(6) shall be followed for all stored drugs.
+(d) The record-keeping temperature requirements in 247 CMR 7.04(6) shall be followed for all stored drugs.

 Pharmacy managers and pharmacists are responsible to keep the drugs under their management within recommended storage conditions.
 Automatic temperature and humidity monitoring systems can provide warnings and alarms when temperatures exceed or fall below the recommended range, providing pharmacy managers and pharmacists with the information needed to correct the issue when problems occur.